johnpeart/johnpeart.github.io/src/posts/blogpost/2016-03-12-text-mining-tweets-from-the-2016-brits.md

 In her acceptance speech for her first award, she made a [public statement](http://www.vanityfair.com/hollywood/2016/02/adele-kesha-brit-awards) in support of [Kesha](http://www.theguardian.com/music/2016/feb/27/kesha-profile-court-case-dr-luke-sony).
 It was only a few words, but it caused a spike of discussion about Kesha on Twitter, peaking at 20:09.
 Oddly, the spike for Adele didn't peak until nearly 5 minutes later.

 The other thing that happened on the night was Adele breaking down in tears as she was awarded another award by none other than British astronaut [Tim Peake](https://twitter.com/astro_timpeake).
-Either something went wrong with Twitter, or the analysis has gone a bit wonky for this though; there's barely even a mention of Tim in this data set.
+Either something went wrong with Twitter, or the analysis has gone a bit wonky for this though; there’s barely even a mention of Tim in this data set.

-Bear in mind that this is Twitter's streaming API that collected this data; it only provides an average of around 1% of the full number of tweets made at any one moment.
-So, whilst this data is representative of Twitter as a whole, it's possible that this 1% data set didn't contain anything about Tim Peake by pure chance.
+Bear in mind that this is Twitter’s streaming API that collected this data; it only provides an average of around 1% of the full number of tweets made at any one moment.
+So, whilst this data is representative of Twitter as a whole, it’s possible that this 1% data set didn't contain anything about Tim Peake by pure chance.

 ### Best British Male tweets